Twr y Felin Hotel, St Davids, Pembrokeshire

 Not many hotels house a theatre – Craig y Nos is an exception.
 The Adelina Patti Theatre was built in honour of one of the castle’s most famous inhabitants.
 Said to be the second most celebrated woman alive (after Queen Victoria) in 1900, she is little known today outside the opera world, as she lived before her voice could be preserved for posterity on sound recordings.
 The castle is also said to be Wales’ most haunted, and you can take a ghost tour before settling in to a relaxing night’s sleep.
 Dogs are also very welcome - there's plenty of space for everyone in the extensive gardens.

 Go back to basics and let nature provide the entertainment at Wild Meadow’s beautiful Shepherd’s Hut.
 Find it parked among three and a half acres of lush meadows and orchards, inviting you to escape the hustle and bustle of normal life for something altogether more tranquil and romantic.
 There’s a full-sized double bed inside and maps, games and binoculars to facilitate exploration of the outside.
 Just pack a sense of adventure!

 Ynyshir, near Machynlleth, Powys

 Queen Victoria succumbed to the charms of Ynyshir – she loved the abundance of birds on the estate (immediately behind the house is a Royal Society for the Protection of Birds reserve) and kept Ynyshir as a hunting lodge.
 Parts of the property date back to the 15th century.
 Since its royal owner, further well-known people have stayed at Ynyshir, including the actor Richard Gere.
-Bring a large appetite for dinner; Ynyshir holds a Michelin star and chef Gareth Ward shows off fantastic fresh and local ingredients with every dish.
+Bring a large appetite for dinner; Ynyshir holds two Michelin stars and chef Gareth Ward shows off fantastic fresh and local ingredients with every dish.

 Llangoed Hall, Llyswen, Powys